Connect with others who understand.

 Read more about diagnosing ovarian cancer.

 Epithelial and germ cell ovarian cancer do not show the same symptoms as stromal cell ovarian cancer.
 Epithelial ovarian cancer involves the cells covering the outside of the ovaries while ovarian germ cell cancer arises from egg cells in the ovaries.
-Surface epithelial tumors are the most common and dangerous, because 70 percent of women are not diagnosed until the cancer has progressed to an advanced stage.
+Surface epithelial tumors are the most common and dangerous, because most people are not diagnosed until the cancer has progressed to an advanced stage.
 Symptoms often go unrecognized until the cancer has spread to other organs surrounding the ovaries.

 Pelvic Symptoms